Graduate Department of Mathematics

 College of Arts and Sciences

-Website: https://math.fsu.edu/
+Website: https://math.fsu.edu

 The Department of Mathematics is strongly committed to graduate education and research and offers programs of study leading to both the master's (MA and MS) and the doctoral (PhD) degrees.
 Its programs are designed to prepare students for mathematical careers in the academic, corporate, and governmental sectors.
 PhD and master's degrees are offered with concentrations in five areas: Pure Mathematics, Applied and Computational Mathematics, Financial Mathematics, Biomathematics, and Interdisciplinary Data Science.
-For more information, please visit https://www.math.fsu.edu/.
+For more information, please visit https://www.math.fsu.edu.

 The department has cooperative relationships with science, social science, business, and engineering departments; the College of Medicine; and many institutes and laboratories on campus including: the Geophysical Fluid Dynamics Institute, the Laboratory of Imaging Studies, the Institute for Molecular Biophysics, the National High Magnetic Field Laboratory, the Program in Neuroscience, and the Department of Scientific Computing.
 Aside from a wide array of beginning and advanced courses in graduate mathematics, students may take advantage of approved courses outside the department.
 These include courses in biochemistry, computer science, economics, engineering, finance, molecular biology and biophysics, physics, and statistics.
 Financial Mathematics students may broaden their employment opportunities by pursuing a concentration in actuarial science.
 Students participate in the weekly colloquia; they also rotate responsibility for running a graduate-student seminar, where they discuss and critique their work and invite speakers to broadly address professional development.
 They may attend any subset of over a dozen seminar series whose topics vary according to the current research interests of the department.

 The five study areas give opportunities for graduate student and faculty interaction.
 The resulting research, publication, and recognition is in a variety of specializations including: algebraic geometry, arithmetic geometry, biofilms, biomathematics, collegiate mathematics education, complex analysis, computational anatomy and pattern analysis, complex dynamical systems, computational acoustics, computational neuroscience, conformal mapping, cryptography, data science, dynamical systems, financial mathematics and computational finance, fluid dynamics, game theory, geometric topology, harmonic analysis, high performance computing, homological algebra, homotopy theory, human brain mapping, knotting of DNA, mathematical economics, mathematical physics, mathematics history and biography, number theory, numerical analysis, partial differential equations, pattern recognition, physiology, protein geometry, shape theory, stochastic analysis, and symbolic computation.
-Faculty and graduate students are supported in their work by FSU research initiatives and by outside agencies including: Air Force Office of Scientific Research, American Heart Association, the Boeing Company, Goodrich Aerostructures, the Institute for Applied Mathematics (Minnesota), Mathematical Biosciences Institute (Ohio State), National Aeronautics and Space Administration, National Institutes of Health, National Mathematics and Science Initiative, National Security Agency, National Science Foundation, Ohio Aerospace Institute, Simons Foundation, and the U.S. Department of Education.
+Faculty and graduate students are supported in their work by FSU research initiatives and by outside agencies including: Air Force Office of Scientific Research, American Heart Association, the Boeing Company, Goodrich Aerostructures, the Institute for Applied Mathematics (Minnesota), Mathematical Biosciences Institute (Ohio State), National Aeronautics and Space Administration, National Institutes of Health, National Mathematics and Science Initiative, National Security Agency, National Science Foundation, Ohio Aerospace Institute, Simons Foundation, U.S. Department of Education, and the U.S. Department of Energy.

 The Department of Mathematics has a full range of computing facilities available for a variety of instructional and research needs.
 Faculty and graduate students share high-performance workstations and file and computer servers.
 Across the university, students and faculty have access to a variety of state-of-the-art machines, including supercomputers and computer clusters.
 Florida State University provides a nearly campus-wide outdoor wi-fi network as well as indoor wireless in the libraries, the union, and the university student computer labs.
 As a member of the Florida Lambda Rail, FSU has multiple high-capacity backbones to other research universities and laboratories.
 The Library provides access to a number of databases (including Mathematical Reviews, MathSciNet, and JSTOR), an increasing number of eJournals (such as SIAM Journals and Springer LINK), as well as books, journals, and carrels for study.